dbouget/ct_mediastinal_structures_segmentation/README.md

   and a mask with anatomical priors (esophagus, azygos vein, subclavian artieries and brachiocephalic veins).
   :warning: the mask must be fed manually by the user, a trained model is not provided for this.

-## Citing
+## Citing (soon)
-Please cite the following article if you re-use any part of the code, or the trained models:
+Please cite the following article if you re-use any part of the code, the trained models, or suggested ground truth files:
 >``

 ## Stand-alone data and annotation access